 Most organisations that implement maintenance planning and scheduling do not achieve the long-term results they expected.
 Often the improvements don’t last, even when the initial implementation seemed successful.
 But, it doesn’t have to be like that.
 This article outlines a structured, proven approach that has worked in many organisations.
 An approach using basic project management principles.
 Combined with a strong focus on change management.

 What you put in place will be reliant on a few strong individuals in the organisation.
-As soon as some of these individuals leave or move on to new roles the process falls apart.
+As soon as some of these individuals leave or move on to new roles the maintenance planning process falls apart.
+The scheduling process falls apart.
 And you lose most if not all your gains.
 I’ve seen it time and again.

 And it’s such a waste of your efforts.